UofS-Pulse-Binfo/kp_views/README.md

 # KnowPulse Views
 Contains KnowPulse-specific Views.

-** Not tested on generic Tripal sites; May require KnowPulse-specific configuration **
+**Not tested on generic Tripal sites; May require KnowPulse-specific configuration.**

 ## Feature Views
 * Sequence Search: Provides a search for residue-containing features.